 Many dogs sniff the ground, and when they do so, they appear to be very concentrated.
-This is not surprising considering that dogs use a good percentage of brain power to interpreting smells.
+This is not surprising considering that dogs use a good percentage of brain power for the amazing task of interpreting smells.

 Watching dogs sniff the ground can be fascinating.
 Whether your dog sniffs the ground on walks, before peeing or pooping or when he sees another dog, discovering what's behind this behavior can be surely fascinating.